tugberka/mdsflutter/README.md

 Flutter plugin for MDS (Movesense Device Service) that is used for communicating with Movesense devices.

+## NEW: Async API

+This is the development version for a new Async API.
+Please give any opinions, suggestions and other feedback to me (Petri.Lipponen (at) movesense.com).

 ### Additional steps for using the plugin

 #### iOS